leogx9r/DiscordCrypt/TECHNICALITIES.md

 Encryption and decryption follows [OpenSSL](https://en.wikipedia.org/wiki/OpenSSL)'s method of deriving keys.

-In the event that a cipher requires an [Initialization Vector](https://en.wikipedia.org/wiki/Initialization_vector), a random 64-bit salt is generated and is used in conjunction with an SHA-256 based PBKDF to generate a unique IV and a derived encryption key.
+A random 64-bit salt is generated and is used in conjunction with an SHA-256 based PBKDF over 1000 rounds to generate a unique [IV](https://en.wikipedia.org/wiki/Initialization_vector) and a derived encryption key.

 Messages encrypted in this format take the form: `< 64-Bit Random Seed > + < Cipher Text >`

-If however, an IV is not required ( ECB-only ) then the random seed is not prepended to the message.

 When a message is being decrypted, the [metadata](#meta-data-encoding) for the message is read to determine how to proceed.